Leukemia in Children

 - Radiation therapy.
 This treatment uses high-energy X-rays or other types of radiation beams to kill cancer cells or stop them from growing.
 Radiation may be used in rare cases.
 But it's not used for most children with leukemia.

 - High-dose chemotherapy with a stem cell transplant.
-Young blood cells (stem cells) are taken from the child or from someone else.
-This is followed by high doses of chemo.
+Young blood cells (stem cells) are collected from the child or from someone else.
+The child is then given high doses of chemo.
 These doses kill the leukemia cells and the bone marrow.
 Then the stem cells are given to rebuild healthy bone marrow.
 Transplant may be needed if ALL comes back after treatment.

 - Targeted therapy.
 These medicines work in different ways than chemo.
 They attack cancer cells that have certain changes in them.
 They might be used for certain subtypes of leukemia.